 board_id: 42 # Board ID for sprint data

-blocked_statuses: # Statuses that indicate a blocker
+blocked_statuses: # Statuses that count as a blocker

 - "Blocked"